-As we discussed above, the posters, trailers, and descriptions might show basketball-related stuff but there are many other things on offer too.
+As we discussed above, the posters, trailers, and descriptions might show basketball-related stuff, but there are many other things on offer too.
 You would see young girls learning simple tricks where the ball bounces off their chests.
-These moments are one of those funny and odd things which keep the audience engaged in the show.
+These moments are those funny and odd things that keep the audience engaged in the show.

 Ah yes!
 We all know this.
 Japanese shows are best known for drama, romance, emotions, and comedy at the most appropriate time.

-If nothing works for you then this might work for you (or turn you on).
-Girls often love watching fit guys working out dripping in sweat.
+If nothing works for you, this might work for you (or turn you on).
+Girls often love watching fit guys working out, dripping in sweat.
 You will see the main characters doing workouts and exercises to keep themselves fit.
-We will highly recommend these show to you if you are one of the body lovers.
+We highly recommend these movies to you if you are a body lover.

 The conclusion is pretty straightforward.
-All the above-mentioned anime are related to basketball but there are several things that set them apart.
+All the anime mentioned above are related to basketball, but several things set them apart.

-In the end, it is all about your preferences and taste to choose the best anime for you.
-We have enumerated some factors that might help you choose the first basketball anime to start with.
+Ultimately, it is all about your preferences and taste to choose the best basketball anime for you.
+We have enumerated some factors that might help you choose the first basketball anime.

-Now that we have identified the articles according to the user preferences, taking a decision will be easy for you.
+Now that we have identified the articles according to the user preferences, making a decision will be easy for you.